mahmoudzin/CRUDS/README.md

 ## Features

 <!-- List the features of your application or follow the template.
 Don't share the figma file here :) -->
-- Creat Products
+- Simple style.

-- Display products
+- Beautiful alert after each operation to know what is happening in the data.

-- Delete Products
+- All changes are saved to localStorage

-- Update Products
+- Search based on name, category or price for quick access to your data

-- Search Products
+- Check that your products are written correctly through regular expression

 ## Contact

 - Linkedin [@Mahmoud-Shaaban](https://www.linkedin.com/in/mahmoud-shaaban-5192b720a/)